Contract Details: # 962-M5

 3. The Customer is responsible for accurate completion of each BOL which includes:

 4. Communicate concerns or issues of any kind to Customer Service.
-Any unsatisfactory customer service experience should be elevated to Clinton Kennedy.

 5. Responsible for ensuring that every shipment is properly packaged.